top of page

 Style sheets: What are they, and do I need one?

 Style sheets are miniaturized versions of style guides, and yes, you need one.
 That doesn’t mean you need to make one yourself, though.
-Most professional editors that I know create style sheets for their clients, and I am no exception.
+Most professional editors create style sheets for their clients, and I am no exception.

-All books within reach at my desk, including CMOS
+Editing-related books within reach at my desk, including CMOS, 18th edition

 All-inclusive rules for punctuation can be found in The Chicago Manual of Style, including pages upon pages of comma usage.
 Ever wonder what a semicolon (;) is used for?
 It’s in there, too, along with rules on capitalization and when one should and should not spell out numbers.
 There’s also an entire section on manuscript preparation, editing, and proofreading.

 The formatting of style sheets, on the other hand, varies from editor to editor.
 Before I began making style sheets for my clients, I searched the interwebs for templates.
-The style sheet I use is a compilation of a few I found online:
+The style sheet I use is a compilation of a few I found online, and I've since made it my own.

-It is in MS Word format, so feel free to download it and replace my logo with your own if you’re a newbie editor.
+This style sheet is in MS Word format, so feel free to download it.
 If you’re an author, you can use it, too.
-Style sheets are great for keeping all information about your book in one place for easy reference.
+Style sheets are a great way to keep all information about your book in one place for easy reference.

 At the top of my style sheet's first page is Book Title, Series Title (if applicable), Author, etc.